{

 [U+006D U+0079 U+2665]

-when you convert rune array to string, all the Unicode codepoints in the array are converted and appended to a new string encoded in UTF-8 format.
+After you convert the rune array to string, all the Unicode codepoints in the array are converted and appended to a new string encoded in UTF-8 format.

-here is a code program example for converting rune array to string
+Here is a code program example for converting a rune array to a string

 package main